 - b) Where a shop or business occupies more than one adjacent unit, the advertisement will not run between the shopfronts; - c) Advertisements on listed buildings or in Conservation Areas will respect or enhance the building or area, and will respect the key features of the special historic interest; - d) Advertisements will not reduce visibility for users of the highway or accesses onto the highway; - e) Illumination should not detract from the amenity of the area or pose a safety hazard to users of the highway; and - f) Advertisements should not obscure the sight lines of cameras installed for public safety. - 4.7.24 National planning policy requires amenity and public safety to be considered for all applications for advertisement consent, but there is scope for authorities to highlight important amenity and safety considerations at the local level. - 4.7.25 Reading is characterised by a busy centre, smaller district and local centres, and dense areas of industrial and warehouse development and community uses.
 These different activities require advertisements and signs to convey their purpose to visitors and passers by, but, given the density of the Borough, this gives rise to potential tensions.
 It is important that an advertisement policy takes the needs of advertisers into consideration while also protecting visual and aural amenity and ensuring safety to pedestrians and motorists. - 4.7.26 Despite the fact that the policy does not deal specifically with types of advertisements, some types are unlikely to be considered appropriate in terms of how visual amenity and safety is defined in the policy.
 Freestanding advert panels in urban streets, for instance, can have a significant detrimental effect on views of the streetscene.
-Projecting box-type signs, bulky folded box fascia signs, uplighters and downlighters are also likely to detract from the character of an area.
+Bulky box fascia and projecting signs, often crudely attached onto existing fascias, create a poor visual impression and will not generally be acceptable.
 Whole fascia internal illumination should be avoided.
-Face or halo illumination of individual letters is more appropriate and discreet slim-line LED downlighters may be acceptable.
-Advertisements above ground floor level are also likely to have detrimental effects on visual amenity. - 4.7.27 In areas such as the town centre where there are many advertisements side by side, it is important that the advertisements do not create visual clutter, which can be particularly relevant to projecting signs.
+Care should be taken to ensure that illumination is in keeping with the character of the area, particularly where it would affect heritage assets, for instance face or halo illumination of individual letters may be appropriate and discreet slim-line LED downlighters may be acceptable.
+Advertisements above ground floor level are particularly prominent and care should be taken to avoid detrimental effects on visual amenity. - 4.7.27 In areas such as the town centre where there are many advertisements side by side, it is important that the advertisements do not create visual clutter, which can be particularly relevant to projecting signs.
 It is also important to maintain the pattern of the street.
 Therefore, if a shop or business occupies more than one shop front, the fascia and advertisements must not extend unbroken across the multiple shop fronts.
 In all cases, the cumulative effect of advertisements must be considered, particularly in areas of dense commercial activity. - 4.7.28 This policy will be applied in conjunction with national guidance, e.g. in the NPPF and Planning Practice Guidance.
 Conditions relating to matters such as hours of illumination or length of display will be applied where necessary.
-When an advertisement can be seen from the Strategic Road Network, the Council may be required to consult with Highways England, in accordance with the Town and Country Planning (Control of Advertisement) (England) Regulations 2007. - 4.7.29 In considering illumination levels, the levels of illumination set out by the Institute of Lighting Engineers will be applied as maxima for public safety reasons.
+When an advertisement can be seen from the Strategic Road Network, the Council may be required to consult with Highways England, in accordance with the Town and Country Planning (Control of Advertisement) (England) Regulations 2007. - 4.7.29 In considering illumination levels, the levels of illumination set out by the Institute of Lighting Professionals will be applied as maxima for public safety reasons.
 Lower levels may be sought on a case-by-case basis to protect visual amenity.
-The most recent report (2001) sets the following levels:
+The most recent report (2015) sets the following levels: